maxpaik16/CS396-FinalProject/README.md

 could give a better understanding of what behaviors may be possible for effective locomotion.
 This would also provide more meaningful statistics and lower uncertainties.
 Additionally, with more computational resources and time, it would be possible to run more than three groups, exploring the parameter space of maximum link size more fully.
-It would be particularly interesting to see XXX.
+It would be particularly interesting to see if even larger robots continue having better fitnesses.

 It may also be interesting to explore how different sized bodies behave in different environments.
 For example, a future experiment could repeat this study but with different gravitational strength, potentially